 Where should this reporting be located in an Annual Report?

-The PGPA Rule does not specify where in their annual report Commonwealth companies must discuss their executive remuneration policies and practices.
-However, the better practice is for this information to be placed along with Schedule 3 remuneration information, assisting a reader to fully understand a Commonwealth company's executive remuneration policy, practices and application.
+The Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) does not specify where executive remuneration policies and practices must be located in the annual report.
+However, the better practice is to place it with the Schedule 3 remuneration information, so readers can easily understand a Commonwealth company's executive remuneration policy and how it is applied.
 The information should be readily identifiable, including through clear use of headings to assist a reader in finding and understanding the reported information.

 Who should report their remuneration policies and practices?